 Dark Souls Diaries – Deaths 472-480 (December 5)

-Today’s topic: things that are disgusting in Blighttown.
+Today’s topic: things about Blighttown that are worse than the Depths.

-Everything is disgusting in Blighttown.
+Everything about Blighttown is worse than the Depths.
+This place invented the word “disgusting.”
 It’s the very last segment of a Human Centipede of disgustingness.
-My language may be insufficient to describe how horrid and revolting this place is.
+My language may be insufficient to describe how horrid and revolting this vile place is.
 I don’t know if I have the words, but I’ll try.

 Imagine the city of Calcutta fucked a septic tank.
 Blighttown would be the profane, plague-riven overspill of that unspeakable coupling.